 A GATEWAY WITH SAFE, HEALTHY, AND AFFORDABLE NEIGHBORHOODS

 To promote a gateway with safe, healthy, and affordable neighborhoods, it is important to consider the housing and transportation cost burden that impacts the residents of the Gateway area.
 Housing and transportation cost burden is a direct indicator of affordability.
-The H+T Index developed by the Center for Neighborhood Technology defines cost burdened households as those spending more than 45% of their income on housing and transportation costs.
+The percent shown indicates the percentage of the population that is burdened by housing and transportation costs.

 Units in the Gateway area